-As the demand for digital banking services grow, the need to meet the rapidly evolving needs of clients and compete with traditional and non-traditional competitors has increased the Issuer's strategic and reputation risks.
+As the demand for digital banking services grows, the need to meet the rapidly evolving needs of clients and compete with traditional and non-traditional competitors has increased the Issuer's strategic and reputation risks.
 Additional risks continue to emerge as demographic trends, evolving client expectations, the increased power to analyze data and the emergence of disruptors are creating competitive pressures across a number of sectors.
-Moreover, established technology companies, new competitors, and regulatory changes continue to foster new business models that are challenging or could challenge traditional banks and financial products.
-Finally, while the adoption of new technologies, such as AI (including generative AI) and machine learning presents opportunities for the Issuer, it is resulting or could result in new and complex strategic, operational, regulatory, compliance and reputation risks that would need to be managed effectively and, if not, may adversely impact its financial performance and condition.
+Moreover, established technology companies, new competitors, and regulatory changes continue to foster new business models that could challenge traditional banks and financial products.
+Finally, while the adoption of new technologies, such as AI (including GenAI) and machine learning, presents opportunities for the Issuer, it is resulting or could result in new and complex strategic, operational, regulatory, compliance and reputation risks that would need to be managed effectively.
+Not managing these risks may adversely impact the Issuer's financial performance and condition.